A note on Cantonese

 This is because in the elbow to fist example, you split the difference between being able to punch or elbow when you have a touch.

-In the shoulder to elbow example, you split the difference between having your elbow controlled and the risk of their strike slipping above your shoulder and hitting you in the neck.
+In the shoulder to elbow example, you split the difference between being able to elbow or shoulder strike.

 4 – Finally we can see the applications for the lines around the edge as well as a further application for the 2nd centreline: